Saddlery and Saddle Fitting Qualifications Explained

 from the Netherlands which was originally set up by SMS members but which is not actually

-overseen by the SMS.
+overseen by the SMS or allied to the SMS.
 It is completely separate from the SMS.

 Unfortunately there is no law in the UK that says saddlers or saddle fitters must be qualified, and the

 title of Master Saddler is not protected by law, so anyone can call themselves a master saddler even